variablesign/sms/README.md

 ]
 ```

-Or with a your own custom messages.
+Or with your own custom messages.
 Use the `:code` placeholder in your messages and it will be replaced with the generated OTP.
 You can generate a code length between `4` to `8`.
 The example below generates a code length of `6`.

 ```php
 use VariableSign\Sms\Facades\Sms;